 A comprehensive survey of bryophytes, vascular plants and plantlike organisms (fungi and algae) emphasizing their structure, reproductive biology, natural history, evolution, and importance to humans.
-Lecture, three hours per week; laboratory, three hours per week.
+Offered in a workshop format of two three-hour sessions per week.
 Laboratory fee: \$120.
-Offered every spring.
+Offered every other fall.